davidrunger/blog/src/_posts/2023-01-30-mocking-external-requests-in-rails-feature-tests.md

 When writing unit tests in Ruby, external HTTP requests that are made by the Ruby application can be mocked using the most excellent [`webmock`](https://github.com/bblimke/webmock/tree/v3.18.1) gem.
-That works to mock requests that are made from the Ruby app in question to an external server.
+WebMock can mock requests that are made from the Ruby app in question to an external server.
 However, it doesn't allow us to mock a request from a Chrome browser that's being driven in a feature test to an external server (in this example, a Google server for OAuth).